 You might also be interested in exploring Central Floria springs near Orlando.

-Especially for Kids.
-At participating National Parks, kids can participate in the Junior Ranger program.
+- Junior Ranger program.
 Participating parks provide a FREE booklet that describes all sorts of age-appropriate activities in the park.
 When they’ve completed the tasks, they are awarded an official Junior Ranger badge.